Karimnagib1/Authentication-Authorization-with-NestJS/README.md

 ## Description
-RESTful API for authentication and authorization made for usage in subsequent projects.
+RESTful API for authentication and authorization.
+It only allows people in the USA to register based on their geo-location.
 ## Installation

 ```bash